 Tips to Make Your Data Migration Seamless

-- Implement data migration policies: Establish policies to make sure data is going to the right place and ensure that data is protected once migrated.
-You can automate these policies to make the destination data even more secure than the source – and even set up rules to re-permission the data during the migration.
+- Implement Migration Policies.
+It’s not enough just to have a plan in place.
+You’ll need to formulation organization-wide data migration policies and have mechanisms in place to enforce them.
+Your policies should ensure that data is going to the right place and that it’s safeguarded properly once migrated.
+You can even automate your migration policies to make destination data more secure, and create rules to re-permission data during migration.